castorini/pyserini/README.md

 ## Package Installation

-Install via PyPI:
+Install via PyPI (requires Python 3.6+):

 ```
 pip install pyserini==0.12.0
 ```

-Pyserini requires Python 3.6+ and Java 11 (due to its dependency on [Anserini](http://anserini.io/)).
+Sparse retrieval depends on [Anserini](http://anserini.io/), which is itself built on Lucene, and thus Java 11.

-Since dense retrieval depends on neural networks, Pyserini requires a more complex set of dependencies to use this feature.
+Dense retrieval depends on neural networks and requires a more complex set of dependencies.
 A `pip` installation will automatically pull in the [🤗 Transformers library](https://github.com/huggingface/transformers) to satisfy the package requirements.
 Pyserini also depends on [PyTorch](https://pytorch.org/) and [Faiss](https://github.com/facebookresearch/faiss), but since these packages may require platform-specific custom configuration, they are _not_ explicitly listed in the package requirements.
 We leave the installation of these packages to you.

-In general, our development team tries to keep dependent packages at the same versions and upgrade in lockstep.
-Currently, our "reference" configuration is a Linux machine running Ubuntu 18.04 with `faiss-cpu==1.6.5`,  `transformers==4.0.0`, and `torch==1.7.1`.
-This is the configuration used to run our many regression tests.
-However, in most cases results have also been reproduced on macOS with the same dependency versions.
-Use other versions of the dependent packages at your own risk...
+The software ecosystem is rapidly evolving and a potential source of frustration is incompatibility among different versions of underlying dependencies.
+We provide additional detailed installation instructions [here](./docs/installation.md).

 ## Development Installation